 Atlantic Herring

 Atlantic herring are one of the most important species in the Northeast because of the vast role they play in the marine ecosystem and their importance to fishermen.
 Herring form the base of the food web as a forage fish for marine mammals, seabirds and many fish throughout the Mid-Atlantic and Northeast.
 Schooling herring serve as an important prey resource for migrating whale and dolphin populations on which eco-tourism activities, such as whale watching, depend.
-Atlantic herring also provide effective and affordable bait to lobster, blue crab and tuna fishermen, and are sold as canned sardines, steaks and kippers.
-They are also a valued commodity overseas where they are frozen and salted.
+The herring resource was once primarily used for the canning industry, but now provides bait for important fisheries such as lobster, blue crab, tuna, and striped bass.
+The fish are also a valued commodity overseas where they are frozen and salted.

 Stock Status